 Students who plan to graduate from one of the following institutions prior to the start of Fall 2016 are eligible to apply for Next Step Emerson:

 - Bristol Community College (MA)

 - Miami Dade College (FL)

 - Roxbury Community College (MA)

 - Santa Monica College (CA)

 Phi Theta Kappa Scholarship

 To be considered eligible to apply for this $4,000 award, students must earn an associate’s degree with a cumulative GPA of at least 3.5 from an accredited community college and be an official member in good standing of Phi Theta Kappa.
-The deadline to apply is now April 6.
-This scholarship is limited to fall term enrollment and students must apply for transfer admission by March 15.
+The deadline to apply has been extended to April 15.
+This scholarship is limited to students applying as a transfer for fall term enrollment.

 Students who apply for the Phi Theta Kappa Scholarship must plan to enroll full-time at Emerson College and complete their degree in five or fewer semesters.
 While on campus, students must maintain a 3.0 GPA in order to continue to receive this scholarship.